Vitamin A // Retinol

 Results of some prospective studies suggest that long-term intakes of preformed vitamin A in excess of 1.5 mg/day (5,000 IU/day) are associated with increased risk of osteoporotic fracture and decreased bone mineral density (BMD) in older men and women (38, 39, 40).
 Only excess intakes of preformed vitamin A (retinol), not beta-carotene, were associated with adverse effects on bone health.

 Although these observational studies cannot provide the reason for the association between excess retinol intake and osteoporosis, limited experimental data suggest that excess retinol may stimulate bone loss (resorption) (41) or interfere with the ability of vitamin D to maintain calcium balance (42).
+This might be due to the interaction of the biological active forms all-trans-retinoic acid and 1,25-dihydroxy-vitamin D3 on the level of gene regulation.

 However, results of other studies indicate that vitamin A intake is not associated with detrimental effects on BMD or fracture risk (43, 44, 45).
 A significant number of elderly people have insufficient vitamin A intakes, which have also been associated with decreased BMD.
 One study of elderly men and women found that BMD was optimal at vitamin A intakes close to the RDA (39).
+For people above 50 it is therefore recommended not to exceed an intake of retinol above the RDA (3000 IU/day; 900 microgram/day).

 Vitamin A plus other antioxidants